ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 };
 ```

-The LDAP admin password must be shared between `shb.ldap` and `shb.nextcloud`,
+The LDAP admin password must be shared between `shb.lldap` and `shb.nextcloud`,
 to do that with SOPS we use the `key` option so that both
 `sops.secrets."ldap/userPassword"`
 and `sops.secrets."nextcloud/ldapUserPassword"`